 SELECT * FROM READ_PARQUET(URL => 's3://firebolt-publishing-public/help_center_assets/firebolt_sample_dataset/playstats/TournamentID=92/cc2a2a0b4e8b4fb39abf20a956e7cc3e-0.parquet');

 • The url can represent a single file or a glob pattern.
-If a glob pattern is used, all files matching the pattern will be read:
+If a glob pattern is used, all files matching the pattern will be read.
+A special column $source_file_name can be used to identify the source file of each row in the result set: